-Douglass disguised himself as a free black sailor, a creditable ruse given the nautical knowledge he gained from working on the waterfront.
-The slave also knew that the deference shown to sailors in a seafaring city such as Baltimore could work to his benefit.
+Douglass disguised himself as a free Black sailor, a creditable ruse given the nautical knowledge he gained from working on the waterfront.
+He also knew that the deference shown to sailors in a seafaring city such as Baltimore could work to his benefit.
 He donned a red shirt and sailor’s hat and loosely knotted a black cravat around his neck.
-Into his pocket the slave stuffed a sailor’s protection pass, which he could present in lieu of the “free papers” that railroad officials required black passengers to carry as proof they were not enslaved.
+Into his pocket, Douglass stuffed a sailor’s protection pass, which he could present in lieu of the “free papers” that railroad officials required Black passengers to carry as proof they were not enslaved.
 Douglass had borrowed the document from a free African American seaman, but he bore little resemblance to the physical description detailed on the piece of paper.
 Close examination by a railroad official or any authority would reveal the subterfuge and imperil both Douglass and his friend.

 To avoid the scrutinizing eyes of the ticket agent inside the station, Douglass waited and jumped on the moving train at the last moment as it began to puff its way north.
 Many minutes passed before the conductor finally entered the segregated passenger car bearing the train’s African-American riders.
 Although Douglass remained calm on the outside, his heart pounded as the conductor carefully inspected the passengers’ free papers.
 “My whole future depended upon the decision of this conductor,” he wrote.